Gil Vicente F.C.: Stadium

 The clubs that preceded Gil Vicente had their first games in Campo da Feira and in Campo Dom Carlos (today's Campo 25 de Abril).
 União Foot-ball Club Barcelense had its first field in Campo da Granja, next to the city's cemetery, playing its first game on April 30, 1922, against Desportivo Famalicense, 3 days before the official inauguration during the city festival (Festa das Cruzes) with a game between FC Porto and SC Salgueiros.
 Eleven years later, in May 1933, with the decline of its rival club, Gil Vicente took over the field.
 The first struggles of the young team were mainly about finding a pitch to play.
 Back then, the team would play in the Campo da Estação (Station Field), which belonged to another club, Triunfo Sport Club.
-On 3 May 1933, Gil Vicente played on its first field, Campo da Granja, against neighbours SC Braga.
+On 3 May 1933, Gil Vicente played on its first field, Campo da Granja, against neighbours S.C.
+Braga.

-In 16 September 1945, goalkeeper Adelino Ribeiro Novo died in Campo da Granja after a collision with an opponent during a match against CD Aves.
+On 16 September 1945, goalkeeper Adelino Ribeiro Novo died in Campo da Granja after a collision with an opponent during a match against CD Aves.
 In January 1946, the field was renamed after him as a tribute.
-In 8 November 1987, the city donated the stadium to Gil Vicente and the club inaugurates its new headquarters.
+On 8 November 1987, the city donated the stadium to Gil Vicente and the club inaugurates its new headquarters.
 It currently hosts the clubs youth squads, as well as training sessions and friendly games.

 In 1992, the city bought land in the parish of Vila Boa, Barcelos to build a new stadium.
 Construction for the new Estádio Cidade de Barcelos began in 2001 and in 2002 the first stand was built.
-The stadium cost 16 million euro.
-The stadium was inaugurated in 30 May 2004 with a friendly between Gil Vicente and Uruguyan club Club Nacional de Football, ending with a 2-1 loss for the home team, with goals by O.J.
+The stadium cost 22 million euro.
+The stadium was inaugurated on 30 May 2004 with a friendly between Gil Vicente and Uruguyan club Club Nacional de Football, ending with a 2–1 loss for the home team, with goals by O.J.
 Morales, Chory Castro, and Paulo Alves.
-The first official match was a 0-1 loss against Boavista F.C. on 10 September 2004, with Zé Manel scoring the first official goal.
-The first Gil Vicente win came two weeks later on September 26, with a 3-1 win over Moreirense F.C., with hometown player Carlitos scoring the first official goal for Gil Vicente in the new stadium.
+The first official match was a 0–1 loss against Boavista F.C. on 10 September 2004, with Zé Manel scoring the first official goal.
+The first Gil Vicente win came two weeks later on September 26, with a 3–1 win over Moreirense F.C., with hometown player Carlitos scoring the first official goal for Gil Vicente in the new stadium.
 Since then, the Cidade de Barcelos has hosted a friendly game between the Portugal and Canada, as well as 2 group stage games of the UEFA Under-21 European Championship.
-In May 2020, the city approved the construction of the second stage of the stadium, which will include two adjacent football fields.
+In 2022, the city contracted the construction of two training pitches adjacent to the stadium for 2.3 million Euro, one grass and another artificial turf, which were completed in 2024.